oswaldderiemaecker/decred-k8s/README.md

 # Next Steps

 * Adding InitContainer on DcrStakepool nginx to wait for Stakopool availability
+* Make Dcrd an independent pod so that it can be deployed independently
 * Use kubedb for database
 * Use skaffold for development
 * Adding Politeia